Inzhenerka/docs.getdbt.tech/website/docs/faqs/Project_ref/indirectly-reference-upstream-model.md

 description: Learn why an indirectly referenced upstream public models don't appear in Explorer
 ---

-In the dbt Mesh workflow, [dbt Explorer](/docs/collaborate/explore-multiple-projects) only displays directly referenced [public models](/docs/collaborate/govern/model-access) from upstream projects, even if an upstream model indirectly depends on another public model.
+For [project dependencies](/docs/collaborate/govern/project-dependencies) in dbt Mesh, [dbt Explorer](/docs/collaborate/explore-multiple-projects) only displays directly referenced [public models](/docs/collaborate/govern/model-access) from upstream projects, even if an upstream model indirectly depends on another public model.

 So for example, if: